vmware-tanzu/application-accelerator-samples/doc/buildDeployServiceCLI.md

 This flow is from the perspective of the developer and assumes that the application's repository has already been initialized with build and deployment configuration.
-Configuration includes not only the `ContainerApp` but additional dependent configuration such as Spring Cloud Gateway routes and mappings, and an HTTPRoute, however service instances are created and bound using the services CLI.
+Configuration includes not only the `ContainerApp` but additional dependent configuration such as Spring Cloud Gateway routes and mappings, and an HTTPRoute, however services are created and bound using the services CLI.
 The intention is to build the application and deploy it into a development space as well as exercise the services CLI flows.
 The high level flow consists of the following steps: